chromium/chromium/docs/updater/protocol_3_1.md

  *   `platform`: The operating system family that the application requires (e.g. "win", "mac", "linux", "ios", "android"), or "" if not applicable.
- *   `arch`: Expected host processor architecture that the app is compatible with. `arch` can be a single entry, or multiple entries separated with `,`.
+ *   `arch`: Expected host processor architecture that the app is compatible with, or "" if not applicable.

+     `arch` can be a single entry, or multiple entries separated with `,`.
      Entries prefixed with a `-` (negative entries) indicate non-compatible hosts.
+Non-prefixed entries indicate compatible guests.

+     An application is compatible with the current architecture if:
+     * `arch` is empty, or
+     * none of the negative entries within `arch` match the current host architecture exactly, and there are no non-negative entries, or
+     * one of the non-negative entries within `arch` matches the current architecture, or is compatible with the current architecture (i.e., it is a compatible guest for the current host).
+The latter is determined by `::IsWow64GuestMachineSupported()` on Windows.
+       * If `::IsWow64GuestMachineSupported()` is not available, returns `true` if `arch` is x86.

      Examples:
      * `arch` == "x86".
      * `arch` == "x64".
      * `arch` == "x86,x64,-arm64": installation will fail if the underlying host